fogbow/fogbow-cli/README.md

 #### Get attachment

-Get informationabout a specific instance.
+Get information about a specific instance.

 ```
 --get (required)